DanielEvansLab/DanielEvansLab.github.io/downloads.md

 group: navigation
 ---

-This page provides direct downloads of various resources genereated or used by this project.
+This page provides direct downloads of various resources generated or used by this project.
 Details about them are provided in the corresponding analysis vignettes listed on the [projects]({{site.baseurl}}/projects/) page.

 ## This project